 Hybrids are now hitting the market at all price points, including a few under $20,000.
 At the end of the day, though, most buyers will find the car they want to drive at a price they can afford.

-For more information on hybrid cars, take a look at the links on the next page.
+For more information on hybrid cars, take a look at the links below.

 - American Honda Motor Company.
 "Honda Civic Family."
 (April 9, 2009)http://automobiles.honda.com/civic/

 - Carty, Sharon Silke.
 "Hybrids recoup higher cost in less time."
 USA Today.
 May 12, 2008.
 (April 6, 2009)http://www.usatoday.com/money/autos/environment/2008-05-11-hybrids-gas-prices_N.htm

 - Center for a New American Dream.
 Responsible Purchasing Network."Hybrid Calculator."
 (April 9, 2009)http://www.responsiblepurchasing.org/calculator/

 - FuelEconomy.gov.
 "New Energy Tax Credits for Hybrids."
 (April 7, 2009)http://www.fueleconomy.gov/Feg/tax_hybrid.shtml